StSchwerdtfeger/Mousiki-Windows-Native-Port/README.md

 A few things added on top of the original design rather than required to run it at all:

+- **Special letters** (see above) — Fixed displaying and typing special letters like Umlaute (ä, ö ü) or accents á, à etc.
-- **Hotkey remapping actually works** (see above) — arguably a bug fix rather than a feature, but it's new behavior either way.
+- **Hotkey remapping actually works (see above)** — arguably a bug fix rather than a feature, but it's new behavior either way.
 - **Fast online search.** `scripts/fast_yt_search.py` hits YouTube's internal search endpoint directly instead of shelling out to `yt-dlp` for every keystroke-triggered search — `yt-dlp` is a general-purpose extractor for hundreds of sites and pays for that generality in startup time.
 It's tried first; `yt-dlp`'s own search is the fallback whenever the fast path comes back empty for any reason (script missing, network hiccup, or a genuine zero-result query), so nothing regresses if the fast path is ever unavailable.
 It approximates `yt-dlp`'s old `duration >= 90s` result filter (dropping shorts and live streams) but can't replicate the `categories *= 'Music'` half without a second request per result, which would defeat the point.
 - **Long-title handling.** Track titles that overflow their column now word-wrap (up to 3 lines) in the metadata panel, aligned under the value rather than repeating the label, and marquee-scroll horizontally in the local list when a track is hovered — both width-aware for wide (CJK) characters, not just byte-counted.
 - **A Lyrics Engine toggle that actually gates fetching**, not just the panel's visibility (`+` to toggle, or Settings → On/Off) — previously the fetch ran and hit the network every single track regardless of whether the panel was shown.
 Toggling it off now shows the sphere visualization in that space instead of leaving it blank.